What I love about this one layer cake with chocolate buttercream

 Use an electric mixer to beat the frosting ingredients together.
 Don’t put all of the powdered sugar in at once, though, or you’ll end up with a huge mess.
 I recommend adding it about 1/2 cup at a time and mixing it into the wet ingredients before moving on the next cup.
 Same goes for the dairy free milk, add about 2 tablespoons and go from there, adding it as you need it until the frosting is fluffy.

-This recipe makes enough frosting to frost the sides of your cake.
+This recipe makes enough frosting to frost the sides of your one layer cake.
 I just chose not to because I like the way it looks more.
 I am also not a huge frosting person, so I don’t miss the extra.

 Want to make a substitution?
 Here are my suggestions: